async-graphql/async-graphql/docs/en/src/define_enum.md

 }
 ```

-The process is tedious and requires multiple steps to keep the local and remote enums in sync. `async_graphql` provides a handy feature to generate the `From<remote_crate::RemoteEnum> for LocalEnum` as well as an opposite direction of `From<LocalEnum> for remote_crate::RemoteEnum` via an additional attribute after deriving `Enum`:
+The process is tedious and requires multiple steps to keep the local and remote enums in sync. `Async_graphql` provides a handy feature to generate the `From<remote_crate::RemoteEnum> for LocalEnum` as well as an opposite direction of `From<LocalEnum> for remote_crate::RemoteEnum` via an additional attribute after deriving `Enum`:

 ```rust
 #[derive(Enum, Copy, Clone, Eq, PartialEq)]